Indian national raped male employees at Bakelines Limited, says Ministry of Labour

 The Ministry of Labour says it has established that an Indian national, who is on the run, sexually abused male employees at Bakelines Limited in Lilongwe.

-Minister of Labour Vera Kamtukule visited the company today after two young men complained that they were sexually abused on several occasions by their Indian boss.
+Minister of Labour Vera Kamtukule visited the company today after two young men complained that they were sexually abused on several occasions by their male Indian boss.

 Social media activists Idriss Ali Nassah posted on his Facebook page yesterday about the abuse, saying the young men complained that their boss used to lock them in a small room at the company premises where he would then rape them.